SuseeAmar/Amazon_foodreview_summarization/README.md

 **Objective**

 Given a product, summarize the review based on the ratings.
 Can be done in two ways
-1. Classify as positive (rating 5 & 4) or negative (rating 1 & 2) and summarize them
+1. Combine the review as positive (rating 5 & 4) or negative (rating 1 & 2) and summarize them
-2. Summarize individual rating wise
+2. Summarize the review by their individual rating

 **[Q]** How to determine if a review is positive or negative?